 If you are tested and the result is positive, you must continue to isolate yourself.
 The competent cantonal authority will contact you and discuss all further steps.
 The cantonal authority will also inform you when the isolation can end.

 If the test result is negative, you can leave isolation 24 hours after the last symptoms of the disease have subsided.

 Points of contact

 The university’s in-house physician is the first point of contact for lecturers and employees with medical questions related to Covid-19 – in particular for questions regarding the handling of people who have tested positive.
 He can be contacted by telephone at +41 31 684 42 98 and by e-mail at email@example.com.

 For UniBE-specific questions: Risk Management Unit as coordinating office, E-Mail

 The university buildings are basically open.

-Most of the libraries will reopen March 1, 2021.
+Most of the libraries are open.
 You can find more information here.

 The situation may change continuously.
 The most up-to-date information for Switzerland can be found on the website of the Federal Office of Public Health.